 East Dunbartonshire Council lies to the north of Glasgow, bounded by the Campsie Fells and the Kilpatrick Hills.
-It is a strategically significant location for economic, social and environmental development between the city and the gateway to the Highlands through the West Highland Way and eastwards through the Kelvin Valley.
+It is a strategically significant location for economic, social and environmental development with the Council serving as a gateway to the Highlands through the West Highland Way and eastwards through the Kelvin Valley.

-With a population of approximately 107,000, East Dunbartonshire is in the mid-range of Scottish local authorities in terms of population, and covers an area of 77 square miles.
-It comprises an attractive mixture of urban and rural areas that include the suburban and rural settlements of Bearsden, Bishopbriggs, Kirkintilloch, Milngavie, Lenzie, Milton of Campsie, Lennoxtown, Torrance and Twechar.
+With a population of approximately 108,130, East Dunbartonshire is in the mid-range of Scottish local authorities in terms of its population and covers an area of 77 square miles.
+The Council area is comprised of an attractive mixture of urban and rural areas including those in and around Bearsden, Bishopbriggs, Kirkintilloch, Milngavie, Lenzie, Milton of Campsie, Lennoxtown, Torrance and Twechar.